algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/assembly.md

 This can be useful when you have, say, an array of structures and want to load a specific field of its $i$-th element.

-Addressing operator neds to be prefixed with the size:
+Addressing operator needs to be prefixed with the size:

 - `BYTE` for 8 bits
 - `WORD` for 16 bits